History of the Captain’s House Inn

-The Captains House Inn bed and breakfast started out as the grand home of Captain Harding, a well-known sea captain from Chatham, his wife Lydia, and their nine children.
-Many of the rooms are named after his daughters (Eliza Jane, Mariah, Hope and Hannah Rebekah) and some of the ships he and his son, Joseph, captained (Whirlwind, Wild Hunter and Northern Light).
+Captain Harding and Lydia had nine children.
+Their oldest son, Joseph, also became a sea captain.
+Many of the rooms are named after their daughters (Eliza Jane, Mariah, Hope, and Hannah Rebekah) and some of the ships that Harding captained (Whirlwind, Wild Hunter, and Northern Light).